 There are several areas in which the Satan talked about in the Quran match that of the Bible.
-But there are also some divergent areas which will be mentioned here.
+But there are also some divergent areas which this piece seeks to examine.

 “And when we said to the angels, ‘Bow down and worship Adam’ then worshipped they all, save Eblis.
 He refused and swell with pride, and became one of the unbelievers” (Sura 2:34)